What We Do

 With an early love for Art and Art Education, Yvette began her formal education in Philadelphia, starting as a high school student attending Moore College of Art.
 She went on to receive her Degree in Visual Communications & Graphic Design at The Art Institute of Philadelphia and soon after, received her BFA & K-12 Art Teaching Certification from Rosemont College, PA.

 The Art Factory has been Yvette’s creative vision, long before it opened in the Spring of 2009.
-She enjoys the studio’s continual growth and looks forward to the future expansion of it’s programs, to serve more of our county’s youth, teen and adult community.
+She enjoys the studio’s continual growth and looks forward to the future expansion of its programs, to serve more of our county’s youth, teen and adult community.

 Danielle Lewis; Art Instructor

-Danielle is graduating from Cabrillo Community College with three degrees in Studio Art, Liberal Arts and Science and Art History.
-She will be working towards getting her bachelors degree so she can become a highschool art teacher.
-She has her photography in multiple books and has been selling her whimsical ceramic chickens in the gallery A Sense of Place in Fresno, CA.
+Danielle has graduated from Cabrillo Community College with three degrees in Studio Art, Liberal Arts and Science and Art History.
+She will be working towards getting her bachelors degree so she can become a high school art teacher.
+Her photography is published in a variety of books and has been selling her whimsical ceramic pieces in the gallery A Sense of Place in Fresno, CA.